Chart Color Schemes

 Millmerran has a typical household mix, with a lower-than-average median household size

-Family households account for 67.5% of all households, consisting of 24.5% couples with children, 34.3% couples without children, and 8.0% single parent families.
-Non-family households make up the remaining 32.5%, with lone person households at 29.0% and group households comprising 3.5%.
-The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.
+Family households dominate at 67.5% of all households, comprising 24.5% couples with children, 34.3% couples without children, and 8.0% single parent families.
+Non-family households make up the remaining 32.5%, with lone person households at 29.0% and group households comprising 3.5% of the total.
+The median household size of 2.4 people is smaller than the Regional Qld average of 2.5.

 Frequently Asked Questions - Households